garden-io/garden/docs/guides/in-cluster-building.md

 effect: "NoSchedule"
 ```

 This allows you to set corresponding [Taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) on cluster nodes to control which nodes builder deployments are deployed to.
+You can also configure a [`nodeSelector`](../reference/providers/kubernetes.md#providersclusterbuildkitnodeselector) to serve the same purpose.

 ### cluster-docker

-The `cluster-docker` mode installs a standalone Docker daemon into your cluster, that is then used for builds across all users of the clusters, along with a handful of other supporting services.

 {% hint style="warning" %}
-The `cluster-docker` build mode may be deprecated in an upcoming release.
+The `cluster-docker` build mode may be deprecated and removed in an upcoming release.
+Please consider `kaniko` or `cluster-buildkit` instead.
 {% endhint %}

+The `cluster-docker` mode installs a standalone Docker daemon into your cluster, that is then used for builds across all users of the clusters, along with a handful of other supporting services.

 In this mode, builds are executed as follows:

 1. Your code (build context) is synchronized to a sync service in the cluster, making it available to the Docker daemon.
 2. A build is triggered in the Docker daemon.
 3. The built image is pushed to the [deployment registry](#configuring-a-deployment-registry), which makes it available to the cluster.

-#### Comparison

-The Docker daemon is of course tried and tested, and is an efficient builder.
-However, it's not designed with multi-tenancy and is a slightly awkward fit for the context of building images in a shared cluster.
-It also requires a fair bit of operation and several supporting services deployed along-side it in the `garden-system`  namespace.

-*As of now, we only recommend this option for certain scenarios, e.g. clusters serving individuals, small teams or other low-load setups.*

 #### Configuration and requirements